 Municipal Solid Waste (MSW) to Energy Generation

 In the 21st century, human society is facing three major issues; the first one is energy security, public health, and a clean environment.
-The generation of wastes in every part of the world is seen to increase.
+The generation of waste in every part of the world is seen to increase.
 The proper disposal of wastes, especially non-biodegradable solid waste, is difficult as they can’t be reused and can’t be decomposed.
-Hence, the need for a solution has required the deal with this problem.
+Hence, the need for a solution is required to deal with this problem.
 The waste-to-energy generation techniques solve the problem of waste disposal and give a source for energy generation.

 The Principal and The Needs